itsalb3rt/agile-visitors-api/README.md

 $ cp .env.example .env
 ```

-By default the project is ready for using with docker
+By default, the project is ready for use with docker

 ```bash
 $ docker-compose up -d postgres